 When one thinks of the individual rights which conflict with a state’s control over immigration, an outsider’s right to freedom of movement is likely to come to mind.
 As Joseph Carens reminds us, though, the rights of insiders are also limited when the political community as a whole has dominion over immigration.
 As he explains, “Suppose a farmer from the United States wanted to hire workers from Mexico.
 The government would have no right to prohibit him from doing this.
 To prevent the Mexicans from coming would violate the rights of both the American farmer and the Mexican workers to engage in voluntary transactions.”
 (Carens 1987: 253) Thus, a state’s exclusive immigration policy is doubly disrespectful of individual rights, because it interferes with both an outsider’s freedom of movement and an insider’s property right to unilaterally invite foreigners onto her land.

-The libertarian is right to suggest that a state's dominion over immigration is inconsistent with individuals having unlimited rights in this domain, but it is not clear why we should presume that the individual's right must always prevail.
-Certainly the state's right would be over-ridden if individual rights were always perfectly general and absolute, but this construal of moral rights is implausible.
-A person's right to freedom of movement does not give her the right to enter my house without my permission, for instance, so why must we assume that it gives her a right to enter my country's territory without first getting the permission of the political community as a whole?
-One could make a similar point about a property owner's rights over her land.
+The libertarian is right to suggest that a state’s dominion over immigration is inconsistent with individuals having unlimited rights in this domain, but it is not clear why we should presume that the individual’s right must always prevail.
+Certainly the state’s right would be over-ridden if individual rights were always perfectly general and absolute, but this construal of moral rights is implausible.
+A person’s right to freedom of movement does not give her the right to enter my house without my permission, for instance, so why must we assume that it gives her a right to enter my country’s territory without first getting the permission of the political community as a whole?
+One could make a similar point about a property owner’s rights over her land.
 A property owner would have the right to unilaterally invite foreigners onto her land if property rights were general and absolute, but most eschew this account of property.
-Few would say that each property owner has a right to unilaterally enforce the criminal law on her own land, for instance, and if property owners must defer to the state as a whole when it comes to the execution of the criminal law, why must it be any different for the immigration of foreigners?
+Few would say that each property owner has a right to unilaterally enforce the criminal law on her own land, for instance, and if property owners must defer to the state as a whole when it comes to the enforcement of criminal law, why must it be any different for the immigration of foreigners?

 As was explained above, Phillip Cole has offered reasons to question the view that democratic governance depends upon there being closed borders.
 More recently, though, Arash Abizadeh (2008) has extended this reasoning to argue that democratic principles are actually incompatible with a state’s right to unilaterally exclude outsiders.
 As he puts it, “anyone who accepts a genuinely democratic theory of political legitimation domestically is thereby committed to rejecting the unilateral domestic right to control and close the state’s boundaries…” (Abizadeh 2008: 38) His argument involves two core premises, one moral and the second descriptive.
 The moral premise is his construal of the democratic justification thesis, which stipulates that a state’s coercive presence is illegitimate unless it is democratically justified to everyone coerced.
 The second premise is merely the descriptive observation that a state coerces foreigners when it forcibly prevents unwelcome immigrants from entering the state’s territory.
 In light of these two points, Abizadeh concludes that a state may not unilaterally exclude outsiders; it can permissibly adopt an exclusive immigration policy only if it democratically justifies this practice to outsiders.
 In other words, it would be impermissible for a state to forcibly restrict outsiders without first giving these outsiders a vote in the referendum which decided whether or not to adopt this restrictive immigration policy.